“Don’t put off until tomorrow what you can do today.”

 5. Just Do It!

-If you find that you are constantly making excuses, trying to justify as to why you have yet to take action and/or waiting around until it’s the perfect time to start, remind yourself that the perfect time is always now.
+If you find that you are constantly making excuses, trying to justify why you have yet to take action, and/or waiting around until it’s the perfect time to start, remind yourself that the perfect time is always now.

 Mel Robbins, an author & motivational speaker, shared that we only have 5 seconds to follow through on our instinct or desire to act on a goal before our brain will ‘kill” it.
 So, it’s in our best interest to act before those 5 seconds are up!